'Impossible to put down' TIMES

 'Tender and funny, The Unlikely Pilgrimage of Harold Fry shows that even our frailties can be uplifting and redemptive' EDWARD STOURTON

-RACHEL JOYCE'S NEW NOVEL MISS BENSON'S BEETLE IS AVAILABLE TO PRE-ORDER NOW.
+RACHEL JOYCE'S NEW NOVEL MISS BENSON'S BEETLE IS OUT NOW.

 One of the sweetest, most delicately-written stories I've read in a long time.
 One man's walk along the length of England to save the life of a dying woman.
 Each chapter describes a different encounter along the way, with a definite nod to Chaucer's Canterbury Tales.
 Philosophical, intriguing, and profoundly moving.